 - For particularly large graduation parties, consider hiring an off-duty police officer or security guard.
 Fights or something worse can and do occur when large groups of young adults come together.
 Earlier in the summer, a gunman killed one teenager and injured eight others at a graduation party in Alabama.

 Summer parties should be a relaxing and safe time for everyone.
-Contact a Washington, D.C. personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. if negligence and a disregard for safety have resulted in injury to you or a loved one.
+Contact a Northern Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. if negligence and a disregard for safety have resulted in injury to you or a loved one.